Charge-coupled device: Use in astronomy

 Due to the high quantum efficiencies of charge-coupled device (CCD) (the ideal quantum efficiency is 100%, one generated electron per incident photon), linearity of their outputs, ease of use compared to photographic plates, and a variety of other reasons, CCDs were very rapidly adopted by astronomers for nearly all UV-to-infrared applications.

 Thermal noise and cosmic rays may alter the pixels in the CCD array.
 To counter such effects, astronomers take several exposures with the CCD shutter closed and opened.
 The average of images taken with the shutter closed is necessary to lower the random noise.
 Once developed, the dark frame average image is then subtracted from the open-shutter image to remove the dark current and other systematic defects (dead pixels, hot pixels, etc.) in the CCD.
-Newer Skipper CCDs counter noise by collecting data with the same collected charge multiple times and has applications in precision light Dark Matter searches and neutrino measurements.
+Newer Skipper CCDs counter noise by collecting data with the same collected charge multiple times and has applications in precision light dark matter searches and neutrino measurements.

-The Hubble Space Telescope, in particular, has a highly developed series of steps (“data reduction pipeline”) to convert the raw CCD data to useful images.
+The Hubble Space Telescope, in particular, has a highly developed series of steps ("data reduction pipeline") to convert the raw CCD data to useful images.

 CCD cameras used in astrophotography often require sturdy mounts to cope with vibrations from wind and other sources, along with the tremendous weight of most imaging platforms.
 To take long exposures of galaxies and nebulae, many astronomers use a technique known as auto-guiding.
 Most autoguiders use a second CCD chip to monitor deviations during imaging.
 This chip can rapidly detect errors in tracking and command the mount motors to correct for them.

 An unusual astronomical application of CCDs, called drift-scanning, uses a CCD to make a fixed telescope behave like a tracking telescope and follow the motion of the sky.
 The charges in the CCD are transferred and read in a direction parallel to the motion of the sky, and at the same speed.
 In this way, the telescope can image a larger region of the sky than its normal field of view.
 The Sloan Digital Sky Survey is the most famous example of this, using the technique to produce a survey of over a quarter of the sky.
+The Gaia space telescope is another instrument operating in this mode, rotating about its axis at a constant rate of 1 revolution in 6 hours and scanning a 360° by 0.5° strip on the sky during this time; a star traverses the entire focal plane in about 40 seconds (effective exposure time).